 Ceangail, the social enterprise behind the project, has managed to pivot the delivery of this fundraising gig for good causes and take it online.
 If restrictions continue then it could be the biggest, all be it home-based, individual shindig in Scotland people will virtually attend in 2020!

-Businesses and Individuals can support the campaign in advance by visiting the Just Giving Team Page at https://www.justgiving.com/team/frontline-festival-scotland and then select one of the charities to donate to.
-There is also an opportunity for both businesses or individuals to create their own mini fundraiser by linking it online and contribute to the overall campaign.
+Businesses and Individuals can support the campaign in advance by visiting the Just Giving Team Page and then selecting one of the charities to donate to.
+There is also an opportunity for both businesses and individuals to create their own mini fundraiser by linking it online and contributing to the overall campaign.
 For more details please get in touch with the organisers at firstname.lastname@example.org